 If the conversation begins to lull, ask questions to revive your audience.
 You can poll them on their likes and dislikes, ask them what they would like you to do in the future, or even ask random trivia questions.
 This will also connect your viewers to each other to build a stronger network.
 Viewers can create emotional connections with your community which will both entice them to return and potentially donate to your channel.

-Engage with Their Lives
+Engage with Your Subscriber’s Lives

 As you get to know them, ask about them when they return to your stream.
 Try to remember past conversations and what their hobbies and lives are like.
 This will endear you to them more.